Depression: Is "Should" Keeping You Stuck?

 Please note that this is only one account of depression, and that this post is not intended to explain every individual's experience.
 It is not my intention to dismiss or alienate those with different experiences from my own.
 I want to acknowledge that depression is an incredibly complex struggle and while I hope that my insights help those who read this, I also understand that others who experience depression may not resonate with my perspective.

-This past year I experienced depression.
+I have lived with depression.
 Not depression where I felt "down" for a few days.
 Not depression where there's some obvious issue in my life that just needs to be dealt with...

 Depression - where I had days that I couldn't bring myself to get out of bed.
 Where I felt like I was drugged and my cells were weighed down with rocks.
 Where, day after day, I couldn't properly justify why I wasn't okay.
 Where I felt so hopeless and helpless that I questioned whether I would experience a lasting zest for life ever again.

 I remember how much it scared me when someone told me that I just shouldn't feel this way.
-I'm in a new city, on a new adventure, with new friends, an easy job, lots of time off, and no stressful obligations.
+At the time, I was in a new city, on a new adventure, with new friends, an easy job, lots of time off, and no stressful obligations.
 I thought they were right.

 This is when the disempowering thoughts began to grow.
 The belief that something is wrong with me.
 I shouldn't feel this way.
 I should feel that way.
 I should be excited, I should feel motivated, I should want this or that...